 Creating To-Do Lists In WordPress

-There is just so much work to do and things to remember.
-You have clients to meet, tasks to complete, meetings to attend, fires to put out, deliveries to make, commitments to keep and so on.
-The stress of trying to get things done on time never seems to stop.
+There is just too much to do and remember.
+You have deadlines to meet, projects to complete, meetings to attend, fires to extinguish, calls and appointments to make, commitments to keep and so on.
+The amount of things that need to get done never seems to end.

-Now … on top of all this, add the extra workload of promoting and growing your business online and keeping your website or blog updated with new content and things can quickly start to feel unmanageable and chaotic.
+Now … add the extra workload of promoting and growing your business online and keeping your website or blog updated with regular content and things suddently begin to feel unmanageable and overwhelming.

-Whether you run a business, website, blog, or manage a project, it’s important to be able to organize and manage your daily activities.
+Whether you run a business, website, blog, or manage a team, you need to be able to organize and manage your daily tasks.

-A simple “tried and true” tool that can help you save time, reduce stressful workloads, and allow you to take control is to use “to-do” lists.
+One ”tried and true” method that can help you save time, create a sense of order and manageability, and allow you to gain some control is to use “to do” lists.

-A “to-do” list helps you keep track of your progress when trying to complete tasks.
-Your to-do list can be minutely detailed and very specific, or just serve as a concise reminder of what needs to be done today, tomorrow, this week, this month, etc.
+A “to-do” list can help to keep you on track and measure your progress when trying to achieve specific objectives.
+Your to do list can be minutely detailed and specific, or serve as a concise reminder of what needs to be done today, tomorrow, this week, this month, etc.

 Here are just some of the benefits of using to-do lists:

-A to do list helps you create order, stay organized and achieve your goals faster.
+A to-do list helps you create order, stay organized and reach your goals sooner.

 Prioritizing tasks on your list helps you save time.
-You can gain a clearer perspective on what is more urgent vs what is not, and what steps should be completed first.
+You can develop a clearer perspective on what is truly important vs what isn’t, and what steps have to be done first.

-Stress can come from feeling overwhelmed by the thought that there are so many things that needs doing and so very little time to do it in.
-Creating a to do list allows you to work on urgent items that need to get done within a reasonable timeframe, and reschedule tasks that can be worked on later.
-This can help reduce the feeling of being overwhelmed and alleviate some of the stress you may be feeling.
+Stress can result from feeling overwhelmed by the thought that there is so much that needs doing and so very little time to do it in.
+Using to do lists allow you to prioritize important tasks that have to get done within a reasonable timeframe, and push out items that can be worked on later.
+This can help reduce stress.

-As you can see, there are many benefits to using to do lists, both in business and in your personal life.
-Create a list, prioritize your list items and work in a focused manner and productivity and efficiency in your business will improve.
+As you can see, there are many benefits to using to-do lists, both in business and in your personal life.
+Creating a to-do list, then prioritizing tasks and working in a focused manner improves productivity and efficiency in your business.

-In this step-by-step tutorial you are going to learn how to easily add a to-do list to WordPress to help get things done online faster and more efficiently using a customizable, multi-featured to-do list plugin for WordPress called Cleverness To-Do List.
+In this step-by-step tutorial you are going to learn how to easily create a to-do list in WordPress to improve business efficiency and productivity using a great little plugin for WordPress called Cleverness To-Do List.

 http://wordpress.org/plugins/cleverness-to-do-list/